 Tax audit representation is an important service where a tax or legal professional assists a taxpayer who is being audited by the IRS or state income tax bureau.
 Taxpayers are legally allowed to have an expert help them with an income tax audit.
-If you have an upcoming audit, the IRS and each state allows an authorized representative to present facts and evidence on your behalf.
+If you have an upcoming audit, the IRS and each state allow an authorized representative to present facts and evidence on your behalf.

 Getting Professional Tax Audit Representation